DHS5/SOFAtoUNITY/README.md

 ## Help

 Of course, a help window is present at runtime for the shortcuts etc...
-If you encounter any bugs or have a hard time getting the result you wanted, add an issue on this GitHub project, I'll see what I can do.
+If you encounter any bugs or have a hard time getting the result you wanted, create a new issue on this GitHub project, I'll see what I can do.